-Student Services Reductions - Approximately 15% (in total) reduction on Holdback Eligible Items and personnel expenses {-1.20 FTE - (\$65,052) and (\$24,013) in Recurring Operational Costs} - Board Goal 2
+Student Services Reductions - 5% on Holdback Eligible Items and Personnel Expenses {-1.20 FTE - (\$65,052) and (\$24,013) in Recurring Operational Costs} - Board Goal 2

 Reduce 1.00 Office Associate and 0.20 of a School Psychologist (currently vacant).
 There will also be a 17% cut in funding for supported employment opportunities for SPED students.
 Classroom teachers, Speech and Language Pathologists and School Psychologists will all receive reductions in instructional funds.
 Contracted services for Summer evaluations during Summer months will also be reduced as well.